 You don’t have to travel far to experience the tranquillity of island life: The island of Lokrum is a mere 15 minute boat cruise.
 It’s one of the best spots for a swim.
 The island’s shores are rocky, but the peace and the racket of crickets are something else, there’s a tiny saltwater lake which is perfect for kids, and there’s a naturist beach to the east of the jetty.
 Thick pine forests have been complemented by cultivated gardens first begun by Benedictine monks - the monastery here was founded in the 11th century, apparently by grateful citizens after being spared from a great fire in Dubrovnik.
 Austrian Archduke Ferdinand Maximilian Joseph built a summer house and formal gardens here, and a botanical garden was founded in 1959 – Lokrum is now a Nature Reserve.
 Lokrum’s hills are topped by a star shaped fort built by the French in 1806, from which you have great views.

 Boats leave every 30 or 60 minutes from the Old Town Port depending on the season, the amount of visitors and weather therefore we suggest you contact the office for further information.
-A return ticket with entry to Nature Reserve costs 200kn per person, for kids under the age of 15, 30kn.
+A return ticket with entry to Nature Reserve costs 200kn per person, for kids under the age 18, 30kn.